sourcelight/repo-ai/easy-tasks/task2/store-products/README.md

 - Was the code ready to run after generation?
 What did you have to change to make it usable?
+  - I had to modify the tests for the GlobaExceptionHandler class, because the generated code was not correct.The status was not "Not found" or "Internal server error"

+    but in both cases 200 because the response was anyway set to return a page even if it was not found page or generic error page.

 - Which challenges did you face during completion of the task?